This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 - Perform Rigorous Reporting and Recordkeeping: Keep detailed records of all loan transactions, borrower communications, and compliance efforts.

-- Conduct Comprehensive Training: Regularly train your staff on the rule’s requirements, emphasizing the importance of compliance in all aspects of loan origination and servicing.
-Provide ongoing education and updates about any changes to the rule or its interpretation.
+- Conduct Comprehensive Training: Regularly train your staff on the Rule’s requirements, emphasizing the importance of compliance in all aspects of loan origination and servicing.
+Provide ongoing education and updates about any changes to the Rule or its interpretation.

 - Establish Strong Compliance Programs: Conduct regular internal audits and reviews to identify and address any compliance gaps.
 Consider engaging external auditors to provide an unbiased evaluation of your compliance efforts.